-Investing Activities-Net cash used in investing activities of \$2.3 million during the year ended March 31, 2011 relates to restricted cash of \$1.3 million held as additional security for the Credit Facility (defined below).
-In addition, we used \$1.0 million for the acquisition of fixed assets during the year ended March 31, 2011.
-We used \$2.0 million for the acquisition of fixed assets during the year ended March 31, 2010.
+Investing Activities Net cash used in investing activities of \$0.2 million during the year ended March 31, 2012 relates primarily to \$1.5 million used for the acquisition of fixed assets during the year ended March 31, 2012 offset by a benefit from the release of the remaining \$1.3 million of restricted cash from Wells Fargo, which was previously restricted as additional security for the Credit Facility.
+Cash used in investing activities of \$2.3 million during the year ended March 31, 2011 relates primarily to the release of \$1.3 million of restricted cash from Wells Fargo and \$1.0 million for the acquisition of fixed assets during the year ended March 31, 2011.